 - Academic credentials will be evaluated by the University of Pittsburgh Office of International Student Services to ensure that the candidate’s undergraduate curriculum prerequisites include the equivalent requirements of biology with laboratory, inorganic (general) chemistry, organic chemistry, biochemistry and physics.

-- ADAT results will be accepted but not required.
+- ADAT scores are preferred but not required.

 - While the absolute minimum of a 3.0 GPA may be considered, more competitive GPAs will be considered first.